Recreating the Country blog

 The three Veldt grasses causing the trouble are Panic Veldt Grass, Ehrharta erecta, Annual Veldt Grass, E. longiflora and Perennial Veldt Grass, E. calycina.
 Each species of grass is very invasive, fast growing, have done well in the extreme dry of the recent drought years and adapt well to wet years as long as the soil is well drained.
 They seem pretty bullet proof though some chinks in their armour are beginning to appear

 In Central Victoria near Teesdale and Inverleigh which is my backyard, these Veldt grasses have invaded grasslands and grassy woodlands, displacing many of the indigenous grassland plants.
-Disappointingly they are not considered pest plants by government departments, though the Departments will indirectly fund their control because they are causing a loss of biodiversity values.
-Disappointingly this troublesome trio are not declared pest species because they are not a pest for the farming community.
+Disappointingly they are not considered pest plants by government departments because they are not a pest for the farming community, though the departments will indirectly fund their control because they are causing a loss of biodiversity.